In this article:

 Here are more actions you can take to help protect your data:

-1. Add a free fraud alert to your Experian credit report that warns lenders you may have been a fraud victim.
+- You have the right to add a free fraud alert to your Experian credit report that warns lenders you may have been a fraud victim.
 This notifies any potential lender to take additional steps to verify your identity before providing any new line of credit in your name.
-The new nationwide law extends an initial fraud alert from 90 days to 12 months for free.
+An initial fraud alert lasts for 12 months.

-5. Add a seven-year fraud victim alert to your credit report after you have confirmed you are an identity theft victim and have obtained a police report.
+- Add an extended fraud alert, which lasts seven years, to your credit report after you have confirmed you are an identity theft victim and have obtained a police report.
 This notifies future creditors that you have been a victim of fraud, and extra steps need to be taken to verify your identity.

 Here are additional resources to protect you and your kids from identity theft: